estebanmunchjones2019/react-hooks-article/readme.md

 export default Posts;
 ```

-And Widget.js displays just the first 3 posts from the list:
+And Widget.js displays the 10th and 11th posts from the list:

 ```jsx
 // src/components/Widget.js